Updated May 9, 2023

-MySQL is one of the popular relational database management systems before proceeding to the explanation of the introduction to MySql we will see the basic concepts related to the database.
+MySQL is one of the popular relational database management systems; before introducing MySql, we will see the basic concepts related to the database.

 A. Relational Database Management Systems

-The Relational Database Management Systems in short called RDBMS.
-In the RDBMS the data is stored in the different tables and relations between the tables are established using primary keys and other keys which are known as Foreign Keys.
-We will learn in details about the relational database management systems to understand MySql more clearly because MySql is a type of relational database management systems.
+The abbreviation for Relational Database Management Systems is RDBMS, which stores data in different tables and establishes relations between the tables using primary keys and other keys known as Foreign Keys.
+We will learn more about relational database management systems to understand MySql more clearly because MySql is a relational database management system.

 Let us revise the terminology related to the RDBMS: